- Architects : gh3* architecture

 Text description provided by the architects.
 House 60 is a renovation and addition to a 50's suburban house on a large lot in Toronto, Canada.

 The existing house was largely introverted—small windows, low ceilings—with a traditional plan—living room, separate dining room and cramped kitchen on the ground floor, and a maze of bedrooms on the second.
 An undistinguished building from the exterior—brick with a shallow sloping roof—adorned over time with a wrought iron front porch and aluminum awnings.
-However underwhelming, the existing house was considered by gh3 as a material resource to be reused, rather than abandoned, a position consistent with first principles of sustainability.
+However underwhelming, the existing house was considered by gh3 as a material resource to be reused, rather than abandoned, a position consistent with the first principles of sustainability.

 Additions were made to both the front and rear of the house resulting in 2 new facades and accomplishing the re-imaging of the house.
 Much of the house was re-skinned.
 This, in combination with the installation of significant interior insulation, greatly reduced the energy requirements of the house.
-The existing pitched roof was removed and a new flat roof, insulated well beyond code requirements, completed the new high performing envelope.
+The existing pitched roof was removed and a new flat roof, insulated well beyond code requirements, completed the new high-performing envelope.

 The ground floor of the house is organized as a continuous open space to allow for the changing patterns of use of a growing family.
-The principle living space is flanked longitudinally on both sides with service zones containing storage, media units, a pantry, stairs and mechanical spaces, set behind full-height pivoting wall panels.
-Floor-to-ceiling glass panels are strategically positioned on the ground and second floors to provide safety for young children while allowing views through all of the principle living spaces.
+The principal living space is flanked longitudinally on both sides with service zones containing storage, media units, a pantry, stairs, and mechanical spaces, set behind full-height pivoting wall panels.
+Floor-to-ceiling glass panels are strategically positioned on the ground and second floors to provide safety for young children while allowing views through all of the principal living spaces.
 Glass panels and walls are selectively fritted with a super–scaled flock pattern, which amplifies the whiteness of the interior.